Skip to content

 The speed limit does not apply if:

-• the stationary breakdown service vehicle is on the opposite side of the road from you.
+• when a stationary breakdown services vehicle displaying flashing amber lights is on the opposite side of the road from you.

 An emergency services vehicle includes: